marluna2/Autodex/README.md

 ## Feedback

-If you have any questions or feedback, feel free to ask me.
+If you have any questions or feedback, feel free to send me an email or something.

 ## Links